Bhavadharini29/AI-based-Chrome-Extension-for-Context-Aware-YouTube-Video-Interaction/README.md

 2. It sends your question and the `video_id` to the FastAPI backend.
 3. The backend fetches the transcript using `youtube-transcript-api`.
 4. The transcript is chunked and stored in a FAISS vector database using OpenAI embeddings.
-5. LangChain uses a RAG pipeline with GPT-4o-mini to answer your question precisely based on the context from the video.
+5. LangChain uses a RAG pipeline with Gemini Model to answer your question precisely based on the context from the video.